What can I expect from my visit?

 Thank you for your understanding and cooperation with this.

 - If you have to queue, you’ll be asked to keep two metres apart from the people in front.
-There will be screens up at the admission desk, in the Otter Pool Café takeaway, and in the Gift Shop.
+There are screens up at the admission desk, in the Otter Pool Café, Gift Shop and the JungleBarn.

 - Our walk through ‘Pets Corner’ with rabbits and guinea pigs is open.
 It’s one way with sanitisers and safety signage.

-- We give away 150 little bags of ‘Goat and Sheep Food’ a day but please note we are not able to run the ‘Carrot Time’ session in the Fun Farm at the moment.
+- We give away 150 little bags of ‘Goat and Sheep Food’ a day.

 - Some paths are now one-way to help you keep a safe distance from other households.
 And we have closed some areas.
 Where possible, we have removed or propped open gates.

-- Toilets are available but please follow the guidance on the signage before you enter.
+- Toilets are available, please follow the guidance on the signage before you enter.

 - We’ve increased our cleaning regime, particularly our toilets.